 We had an absolute blast!
 We had the track to ourselves.
 The kids loved it.
 We will definitely be back.

 Check out their FB for hours and info HERE

 Bike Barn | Garden City | UT

-Something that always stands out on our Bear Lake trips are the cute and unique bikes that you will find riding around the lake and town.
+Something that always stands out on our Bear Lake trips is the cute and unique bikes that you will find riding around the lake and town.
 Tucked inside the KOA are dozens of unique bikes that accommodate 1-6 riders.
 We got the biggest bike to accommodate our family of 6.
 It was perfect because the front bench fit our two littlest Berdee(1) and Riz(4) perfectly.
 They had the time of their life!
 The rest of us sat on the two inner benches to reached the 4 sets of peddles.
 Breckyn(8) couldn't quite reach them, she's pretty small for her age.
 But she still managed to help out when she could.
-But lets be honest, Dan did most of the peddling for the whole family.
+But let's be honest, Dan did most of the peddling for the whole family.
 This was definitely one of the highlights of Bear Lake.
 Check out details on their site HERE.